-Sure the extraordinary house price growth Sydney has recorded over the last three years is clearly now receding, but price growth hasn’t stopped.
+Sure the extraordinary house price growth Sydney has recorded over the last 5 years is clearly now receding, but price growth hasn’t stopped.

-Yes it’s slowed down but it remains relatively strong, well ahead of all other capitals except Melbourne.
+Yes it’s slowed down but it remains relatively strong, well ahead of all other capital cities.

 For all the talk of a slowdown, Sydney real estate is still chugging along nicely in some regions with buyers till vastly outnumbering sellers.

 While some areas in the west have been seeing prices fall in the last few months, Sydney’s eastern, northern and inner western suburbs have not seen any significant cooling in prices even with less buyers in the market.

 So to help give you a better understanding of what’s really going on I’m going to explore the nitty-gritty behind Sydney’s market trends, the areas where long-term growth is still likely, and the impact of shifting demographics on the city’s future performance.